 He was hoping to extend the study abroad program in Paris to include a Pierce student, but after learning about the lawsuit, the foundation has decided to pause its funding to all of LACCD.

 “What the administration of Pierce and the college district is doing is clearly unconstitutional,” Beaver said.
-“It does anything, but encourage free speech.
+“It does anything but encourage free speech.
 It is arbitrary.
 It allows faculty to decide who can talk and what they can say.
 This is galling.
 He was handing out copies of the Constitution for God’s sake.”

 Beaver said that the program is not ending, but it is on hold.
 Should the district change it’s stance, the funding will resume.

-“I don’t have a lot of respect for school administrators who act in such an arbitrary, clearly unconstitutional and clearly illegal manner,” Beaver said.
-“You think that you would have college campus of over 400 acres and a free speech zone the size of two or three paces.
+“I don’t have a lot of respect for school administrators who act in such an arbitrary, unconstitutional and clearly illegal manner,” Beaver said.
+“You think that you would have college campus of over 400 acres and a free speech zone the size of two or three places.
 It’s crazy to have it in the first place.”